Parents Claim Their Black Son Was Ignored By Big Bird At A Sesame Street Theme Park - NewsBreak

 Alena Analeigh Wicker will be attending the University of Alabama at Birmingham Heersink School of Medicine.
 Black girls really rock!
 While most teenagers are indulging in makeup, shopping sprees, and TikTok, this one teen is hitting the books and making history.
 At the young age of 13 years old, Alena Analeigh Wicker made history by becoming the youngest Black person – and the youngest person ever – to get accepted into medical school, reports News12.

-New Jersey Mom Slams Chuck E. Cheese Mascot For Snubbing Black Child, Shares Video
+‘Out of Hand’: Mom Slams Chuck E. Cheese Mascot for Ignoring Her Black Kid

-Wayne, New Jersey-- A New Jersey mom is upset as a character at a Chuck E. Cheese outlet allegedly ignored her 2-year-old daughter.
-Natyana Muhammad shared a video Sunday that showed a costumed employee ignoring a Black girl while greeting other children.
-The mother said her 2-year-old child, Safa, was snubbed by the Chuck E. Cheese mascot.
+A New Jersey mom has called out Chuck E. Cheese, saying her little girl, who is Black, was snubbed by a mascot at the self-proclaimed “place where a kid can be a kid.”“This is getting out of hand!!!” the mother tweeted about Saturday’s incident, sharing a video of her child being ignored by an employee in a mouse costume.In an interview with ABC 7 New York Monday, Natyana Muhammad said all of the white children received attention, while her 2-year-old daughter was blatantly passed over.“There were a bunch of Caucasian children who were there on stage that received a high...

 Most millennials, especially Latinos and Black people, are staying close to home.
 What does that mean for economic opportunity?